steinringer/resource-usage-analyzer/readme.md

 ### settings
 - `rootDir` : root directory where to search for files
-- `fileGlobs` : array of globs that defines files to be included
+- `fileGlobs` : [optional] array of globs that defines files to be included
-- `ignoreGlobs` : array of globs that defines files to be excluded.
+- `ignoreGlobs` : [optional] array of globs that defines files to be excluded.
+- `outFile` : [optional] file where should be list saved.

 defaults :
 ``` js